Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: The Mixture of Cognitive Reasoners Framework

-\paragraph{Stage 3: End-to-End Finetuning} Finally, we finetune the entire model end-to-end on a full instruction-tuning dataset, \datasetname{Tülu-3} \citep{tulu3}, which consists of 939k examples.
-Even though this phase constitutes the majority of the training budget, we observe that the functional specialization seeded by the small expert dataset is largely preserved.
+\textbf{Stage 3: End-to-End Supervised Finetuning.} Finally, we finetune the entire model end-to-end on a full instruction-tuning dataset, \datasetname{Tülu-3} \citep{tulu3}, which consists of 939k examples.
+Even though this phase constitutes the majority of the training budget, we observe that the functional specialization seeded by the small \microsft dataset is largely preserved (see Appendix \ref{app:routing-over-checkpoints}).
 Moreover, the experts continue to improve on tasks aligned with their initial domains, demonstrating that early inductive biases can lead to meaningful and lasting functional decomposition.

-\paragraph{Constructing the Experts Dataset} To build $D_{\text{experts}}$, we first selected 19 existing reasoning datasets aligned (at a high level) with the cognitive domains of our non-language experts, ensuring that each dataset spanned a diverse range of functions known to engage the corresponding brain networks.
-From each dataset, we randomly sampled 1,000 examples and used OpenAI’s \modelname{o1} model \citep{jaech2024openaio1} to generate detailed, step-by-step responses for each input.
+\textbf{Constructing the \microsft Dataset.} To build \microsft for inducing expert and router specialization, we first selected 19 existing reasoning datasets corresponding to the cognitive domains of our non-language experts, ensuring that each group of datasets spanned a diverse range of functions known to engage the corresponding brain networks.
+From each of the three sets, we randomly sampled 1,000 examples and used OpenAI’s \modelname{o1} model \citep{jaech2024openaio1} to generate detailed, step-by-step responses for each input.
 We then pseudo-labeled each sentence in the generated reasoning chains by prompting \modelname{GPT-4o} \citep{hurst2024gpt4o} to assign it to one of the four experts.
-The tokens within each sentence inherit the corresponding expert label $r^{(i)}_t$, which is used for deterministic routing in Stage 1.
-Details of the datasets, labeling prompt, and examples of expert-labeled responses are provided in Appendix \ref{app:expert-dataset}.
+The tokens within each sentence inherit the corresponding expert label, which is used for deterministic routing in Stage 1.
+Details of the datasets are provided in Appendix \ref{app:expert-dataset}.